Sourcing

 Invoice and payment requirements

 Sourcing is a collaborative approach for selecting suppliers of products and services designed to consolidate and leverage the university’s spend to reduce costs while delivering the highest quality.
-When initiating a search for a supplier of goods or services, units should first search for products and services from the available internal service providers and University-wide contracts negotiated by Procurement in M-Marketsite or through the Find Products & Services search tool.
+When initiating a search for a supplier of goods or services, units should first search for products and services from the available internal service providers and University-wide contracts negotiated by Procurement in Marketsite+ or through the Find Products & Services search tool.

 Purchases Under $50,000